Theatre: A Very Potter Musical

 - Take Our Word for It: A chunk of the play ended up being this because Darren Criss's busier career prevented the play from being fully-realized (visually), so the narrator does descriptions to make up for the lack of scenery and stage effects for things like the humorous death of Voldemort.

-- Being StarKids, they of course make extra humor out of it.
+- Being StarKids, they of course make extra humor out of it by having the narrator describe things that are way too awesome to ever happen in a stage show.

 - Take That: